yacy/yacy_search_server/docs/FocusedAutocrawlerProfilesPR.md

 replaying completed seed roots.
 This is a recovery layer around YaCy's native queue, not a second downloader.

+The branch also carries one independently reviewable core-safety commit (`62302c0`, **Protect Solr commits from search cancellation**).
+It guards the local Solr metadata commit performed by remote search against concurrent search-thread cancellation.
+Lucene can close its shared `IndexWriter` when the commit is interrupted; later crawler indexing then fails even though queued work remains.
+This fix is generic, does not add focused-crawl policy, and can be cherry-picked or reverted separately from the focused-crawler commits.

 The feature is named **Focused Autocrawler Profiles**.
 It is disabled unless an operator enables a profile.
 The Canadian configuration is the first example profile and demonstrates the framework through data.
 The core implementation